TRUST is a collective mind - the corporate culture. You can't build and nourish trust without creating a conducive environment of trust.

 Trust is not straightforward, but multifaceted.
 There are many definitions of trust and what trust entails including vulnerability-based trust, role-based trust, reciprocity.
 Role-based trust happens when we each attribute different meanings to trust and assign trust because of a person’s role.
 Reciprocity is an important part of building trust and allows predictability and stability in the relationship.
 Reciprocity works because of shared goals, which create less stress on the relationship.
 Incorporating competition into a relationship erodes trust.
 Cooperation has been shown to create a win-win situation.
 Trust is something we invest in based on our experiences, whatever the context.

-Leadership mindset and behavior has been found to be the most influential elements in building trust; such as integrity, authenticity, self-awareness, empathy, high EQ; and communicating effectively also helps to build trust with your direct reports, stakeholders and colleagues.
+Leadership mindset and behavior have been found to be the most influential elements in building trust: Such as integrity, authenticity, self-awareness, empathy, high EQ; and communicating effectively also helps to build trust with your direct reports, stakeholders and colleagues.
 Why does building trust matter?
-Because otherwise you will not have an engaged or productive staff.
+Because otherwise, you will not have an engaged or productive staff.
 The creation of the trust is not something that occurs overnight.
 And leadership is complex, composed of varied and multiple traits/skill sets/actions.
 Knowing which ones to use in what combination in each particular situation is what defines a leader, and it is the same with trust.

 The true trust is multidimensional.
 It encompasses trusting self, trusting others, and earning the trust of others.
 All of these three dimensions are vital to building/nurture/repair mutual trust.
 Building trust is ongoing and never ending endeavor.
 What a challenge it is building trust, but how worthwhile, and how essential.
 Building/nurturing mutual trust is not an overnight phenomenon, but starting with a trustful mind with a constant commitment to consistent actions.